-Both players now stand their blocks upright.
-Then the Loser must Retreat all Infantry and Cavalry blocks (including any that were in Reserve, and any Pursuing and Routing Cavalry blocks).
-If the Loser had no Infantry or Cavalry blocks remaining, or had no Infantry and only Pursuing or Routing Cavalry, then any Artillery blocks are Eliminated and may be captured 7.81.
-Otherwise, Artillery blocks must Retreat and may lose strength.
-7.61.
+The Loser must Retreat all Infantry and Cavalry blocks.
+If the Loser had no Infantry or Cavalry blocks remaining, or had no Infantry and only Pursuing or Routing Cavalry, then any Artillery blocks are Eliminated and may be captured (see 8.81).
+Otherwise, Artillery blocks must Retreat and may lose strength (see 8.61).

 Then the Victor may Regroup any or all blocks.

-7.6 RETREAT
+8.6 RETREAT